William Calley: After release

 On May 15, 1976, Calley married Penny Vick, the daughter of a Columbus, Georgia, jewelry store owner.
 Judge Elliott attended the wedding.
 The couple had one son and divorced in 2005 or 2006.
 Calley worked at his father-in-law's store and became a gemologist and obtained his real estate license, which had initially been denied due to his criminal record.
 During his divorce proceedings, Calley stated that he had prostate cancer and gastrointestinal problems that gave him no chance of earning a living.

-Calley's first and only known public apology for his role in the My Lai massacre was made 41 years after the event on August 19, 2009, while speaking to the Kiwanis Club of Greater Columbus:
+Calley's only known public apology for his role in the My Lai massacre was made 41 years after the event on August 19, 2009, while speaking to the Kiwanis Club of Greater Columbus:

 There is not a day that goes by that I do not feel remorse for what happened that day in My Lai.
 I feel remorse for the Vietnamese who were killed, for their families, for the American soldiers involved and their families.
 I am very sorry. ...
 If you are asking why I did not stand up to them when I was given the orders, I will have to say that I was a 2nd lieutenant getting orders from my commander and I followed them—foolishly, I guess."